RespiraWorks/Ventilator/README.md

   describes the requirement architecture, hierarchy, and process.
 Links to the releases of our system requirements, hardware specifications, and software requirements.
 * [**System Design**](design) -
   describes the functional implementation and design theory of the system.
 This document also defines the hierarchy for the subsystems below.
-    * [Design Rationale](design/design-rationales.md) - An explanation of the rationale that went into specific parts can be found here.
+    * [Design Rationale](design/design-rationales.md) - An explanation of the rationale that went into the design of specific parts can be found here.
     * [Pneumatic System](design/pneumatic-system)
     * [Electrical System](design/electrical-system)
 * [**Manufacturing Design**](manufacturing)